ironsteel/inside-game/README.md

 So far you can place cubes on the board with one magor bug, you can place a cube that has no standing cubes below it.

+## Screenshots

+There are screen shots in the screenshots/ directory.

 ## Implementation

 I'm using OpenGL ES2 for the rendering, glm for math related things,